Hatrickek/OxylusEngine/README.md

 If you liked my work and would like to donate, you can do so with my [ko-fi page](https://ko-fi.com/hatrickek).
 Thanks!

 ## Features:
-- Editor with features like Projects, Scenes and Saving/Loading Scenes, Content Browser, Prefabs, Shader Hot Reloading, Entity Parenting, and other entity manipulations, Inspector Panel which draws any component with its properties, Asset Manager, Material System&Editor, In-Editor Console, and a lot more QOL features...
 - Modular Vulkan renderer built with Vuk.
-- Modern rendering features; Clustered Forward IBL PBR, SSAO, SSR, PCF Shadows, Bloom, Depth Of Field also various Post Processing techniques like HDR Tonemapping, Chromatic Aberration, Film Grain, Vignette, Sharpen
+- Modern rendering features:
+	- Clustered Forward IBL PBR
+	- GPU Culling
+	- GTAO
+	- SSR
+	- PCF Cascaded Directional, Spot and Point Light Shadows
+	- Physically Based Bloom
+	- Depth Of Field
+	- HDR
+	- Tonemapping
+	- Chromatic Aberration
+	- Film Grain
+	- Vignette
+	- Sharpen
+	- and many more various post-processing effects.
 - Multithreaded physics with Jolt.
 - Game scripting API with ECS events and ECS systems.
 Which has been used to build multiple games to test the API and engine in general.
  More about that: [Oxrena](https://github.com/Hatrickek/OxArena), [(Creating a Game With Oxylus)](https://hatrickek.github.io/blog/oxylus-first-game)
+- Editor with features such as Projects, Serializable Scenes, ContentBrowser, Prefabs, Shader Hot Reloading, Entity managing, Prefabs, Inspector Panel, Asset Manager, Material System&Editor, In-Editor Console, and a lot more QOL features...
 - 3D Audio with miniaudio

 ## Showcase